blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 The Step1 allowed us to get the key length along with a list of potential candidates for each position ([0, 63]).
-This 2nd step directly extends the earlier one by trying to bruteforce chunk by chunk.
+This 2nd step directly extends the earlier one by trying to brute-force chunk by chunk.

 This will be the main idea: